arbuh/nvim/README.md

 ## Installation

-To install the configurations, clone the repository to `~/.config/nvim` and run `nvim`
+1. Clone the repository to `~/.config/nvim` and run `nvim`

-## Prerequisite
+2. Install [a patched font](https://github.com/ryanoasis/nerd-fonts#font-installation) for plugins using icons

-* Install [a patched font](https://github.com/ryanoasis/nerd-fonts#font-installation) for plugins using icons.
-Make sure the font is configured for a terminal emulator!
+3. Configure the font for a terminal emulator